borntofrappe/game-development/03 Match Three/README.md

   2. move multiple images with the `knife/timer` library

-- `Chain`, how to have multiple operations in sequence
+- `Chain`: have operations happen in sequence

+  0. move a static image around the corners of the window with a few controlling variables

+  1. move a static image around the corners of the window chaining functions with the `knife/timer` library

-- `Swap`, how to swap two tiles
+- `Swap`: swap two tiles

 Past these folders, the game is developed in `Match Three *` folders.